-Conflict: not too much, not too little - some research suggestions
+Conflict: not too much, not too little - the importance of assertiveness in close relationships

 (this post is downloadable as both a Word doc and as a PDF file).